max576/FCP-Project/README.md

 #################

 # Known Isues: (To be fixed in COVID SIMULATOR 2.0)
-#Periods won't change
+#Periods can run into an issue where the description won't change - if this happens to you make sure you have the plot templates in the PLOT file and the __pychache__ folder in the SCRIPTS file.
-#Sometimes Pyimage won't load icon.png
-#can't use "pyimage52" as iconphoto: not a photo image
+#Sometimes Pyimage won't load icon.png - error code: can't use "pyimage52" as iconphoto: not a photo image - if this happens restart you IDLE.
-#Red cross on welcome window takes you to the main window
+#Red cross on welcome window takes you to the main window - have to use red cross or quit button on the main window.
 #Graph in period 2 produces extra line
 #Replay Button only works once

 #################